 A farm management platform covering field records, crop planning, input tracking, and harvest reporting typically runs $35,000 to $70,000.
 Adding IoT sensor integration and a precision agriculture dashboard typically adds $25,000 to $50,000 depending on sensor types and data volume.
 A full farm-to-fork traceability platform with retailer certification compliance typically runs $60,000 to $120,000.
 An integrated agricultural ERP covering farm management, co-operative member accounting, procurement, and financial reporting is scoped individually and typically runs $120,000 to $250,000.
 Every project is priced at a fixed cost agreed before development starts.

 Agricultural IoT data volumes are significant.
 Sensors generating readings every few minutes across hundreds of fields produce millions of data points per season.
-We build the ingestion, storage, and query architecture to handle that volume from the start: time-series storage optimised for sensor data, aggregation pipelines that produce agronomic dashboards without querying raw data on every page load, and alert thresholds evaluated in real time rather than in batch.
+We build the ingestion, storage, and query architecture to handle that volume from the start: time-series storage optimized for sensor data, aggregation pipelines that produce agronomic dashboards without querying raw data on every page load, and alert thresholds evaluated in real time rather than in batch.
 The sensor infrastructure assessment is part of discovery.

 Tell us your operation type (farm, co-operative, agri-input supplier, or food processor) and the operational or compliance problem you need to solve.
 We'll tell you what we'd build and how.